Gordon Davis: Early life and education

-Gordon J. Davis was born in Chicago on August 7, 1941, where he lived on the South Side in the Woodlawn/Englewood area and then in the Hyde Park-Kenwood neighborhood next to the University of Chicago.
-His parents were Dr. W. Allison Davis and Elizabeth Stubbs Davis, both Harvard and the University of London trained social anthropologists who collaborated on groundbreaking social-anthropological studies of caste and class in the American South in the 1930s and 1940s.
+Davis was born in Chicago on August 7, 1941, where he lived on the South Side in the Woodlawn/Englewood area and then in the Hyde Park-Kenwood neighborhood next to the University of Chicago.
+His parents were Dr. W. Allison Davis and Elizabeth Stubbs Davis, both Harvard and the University of London trained social anthropologists who collaborated on social-anthropological studies of caste and class in the American South in the 1930s and 1940s.
 Dr. Davis became the John Dewey Distinguished Professor of Education at the University of Chicago.
-Earlier, when the University granted Dr. Davis tenure in 1947, he became the first African American to be granted tenure status at any white institution of higher education—college or university, public or private—in the United States.
-A U.S. postage stamp commemorating Dr. Davis and his pioneering work in the social sciences and education of disadvantaged Americans was issued in 1994.
+Earlier, when the university granted Dr. Davis tenure in 1947, he became the first African American to be granted tenure status at any white institution of higher education in the United States.
+A U.S. postage stamp commemorating Dr. Davis and his work in the social sciences and education of disadvantaged Americans was issued in 1994.

 Davis attended the public Hyde Park High School and then the private Francis Parker School.
 He attended Williams College, where he graduated in 1963.
 At Williams, Davis was the vice president of the senior honor society Gargoyle and the co-founder and co-chair of the Williams Civil Rights Committee.
 The Davis Center at Williams College, established in 2012 to address issues of diversity and inclusion, was named for and commemorates the work of Gordon Davis's father and uncle, W. Allison Davis (Williams ’24) and John A. Davis (Williams ’33).
 In 2022, Williams established the Gordon J. Davis '63 Social and Racial Justice Fellowship.

 Following graduate studies at Columbia University (1963-1964), Davis attended Harvard Law School, where he graduated in 1967.
 He was a founder of the Harvard Law School Black Law Students Association (the first BLSA chapter in the country).
 He was one of the earliest contributors to the newly established Harvard Civil Rights-Civil Liberties Law Review (Volume II of the Review (spring 1967); (See various later publications and comments in 1981, 1983, 2004, and 2015).